NeuroLuke/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Lukas Kunz is a postdoctoral fellow at the Epilepsy Center of the University Hospital Freiburg.
-His research focuses on the neural foundations of spatial navigation and memory.
-His research methods include single-neuron recordings from the human brain, intracranial EEG, fMRI, and virtual reality.
+I am a cognitive neuroscientist at the Epilepsy Center of the University Hospital Freiburg, Germany.
+My research focuses on the neural foundations of spatial navigation and memory in humans.
+To unravel key mechanisms underlying these functions, I employ cutting-edge research methods including single-neuron recordings, intracranial EEG, and functional MRI.